Age of Information in Random Access Channels: Decentralized Age-Based Policies

 Note that no matter how the transmission policy is designed, since it is decentralized, it may happen that multiple transmitters try to access the channel at the same time, leading to collisions.
-For simplicity and clarity of ideas, we will restrict attention to slotted ALOHA techniques to resolve such collisions.
+For simplicity and clarity of ideas, we will restrict attention to slotted ALOHA techniques to resolve such collisions, and in particular the Rivest's stabilized slotted ALOHA\footnote{In classical slotted ALOHA, ``backlogged nodes'' represent the nodes who have experienced collision and transmit with the backoff probability $p_b(k)$.
+In our version of Rivest's algorithm, since we have unit buffer sizes, we don't use the term ``backlogged''.
+We instead work with active nodes.
+In each time slot $k$, nodes decide based on their local age-gains whether they should be active.
+Active nodes transmit with probability $p_b(k)$, see \eqref{eq: aloha} where $n(k-1)$ is the number of active nodes in time $k-1$.} described in \eqref{eq: aloha}.

-Recall that $\delta_i(k)$ denotes the age-gain of scheduling transmitter~$i$.
-At time $k$, we propose to discard a fresh packet at transmitter $i$ if $0\leq\delta_i(k)<{\tt T}(k)$ and to keep it otherwise.
-We refer to this process as thinning and note that this is done based on the local AoI at the source/destination.
 The main underlying challenge is in the design of ${\tt T}(k)$.
 We propose two algorithms: an adaptive method of calculating ${\tt T}(k)$ for each time slot based on the local collision feedback and a fixed threshold value ${\tt T}^*$ that is found in advance and remains fixed for all time slots $k$.

 In the remainder of this section, we assume that $M$ is large, and $\theta>\frac{1}{eM}$.
 The following definition comes in handy in presenting our results. \begin{definition} Consider transmitter $i$ at time slot $k$.
 If $\delta_i(k)=m$, we say that transmitter $i$ is an {\it $m$-order} node.
 Now let $\ell_m(k)$ be the expected fraction of $m$-order nodes in time slot $k$, i.e.,